What are fibroids?

 Often, you won’t have any fibroid pain.
 But sometimes you may notice:

-- If you have any fibroids symptoms, talk to the GP.
+If you have any of these symptoms, talk to a GP.

 A GP may diagnose fibroids by checking your pelvis.
 If you haven’t had any symptoms, the doctor may discover the fibroids while they’re examining you for another reason.